davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 If a build process is in `currentBuild`, we'll end it with `terminateProcess`.
 Otherwise, we won't do anything.

-We can create a reusable abstraction for that called `maybeTerminateProcessFromMVar`.
+We can create a reusable function for that called `maybeTerminateProcessFromMVar`.

 {% highlight haskell %}